alexdebrie/cfn-macros/README.md

 ## CloudFormation Macro examples

-This repository contains some example code to pair with [this blog post on CloudFormatiton macros](https://alexdebrie.com/posts/cloudformation-macros/).
+This repository contains some example code to pair with [this blog post on CloudFormation macros](https://alexdebrie.com/posts/cloudformation-macros/).

 It includes two macros: